garyhooks/blue_teaming/domain_takedown.md

    dig DOMAIN DS
    If no DS record → DNSSEC not enabled.

 4. Check for wildcard DNS:
    dig RANDOMSTRING.DOMAIN

    If NXDOMAIN → no wildcard
    If resolves → wildcard likely configured
-      Where a wildcard DNS record is configured, non-existent subdomains will still resolve, which can support scalable phishing deployment and is behaviour commonly seen in phishing campaign
+      Where a wildcard DNS record is configured, non-existent subdomains will still resolve, which can support scalable phishing deployment and is behaviour commonly seen in phishing campaigns

 5. Record domain registration details: whois DOMAIN